RaviJM/blog-space/readme.md

 Admin Portal - https://blog-space-frontend-admin.onrender.com/

-Blog-Space is a comprehensive blogging platform designed to allow users to create, view, and interact with blog posts.
+Blog-Space is a blogging platform designed to allow users to create, view, and interact with blog posts.
 The platform is built with a MERN stack and features two separate frontends: one for general users and one for content creators (admins).

 ## Features